 Thanks!

-This post is spot on.
-I’ve read so many misleading posts from recruiters online.
 I’ve been teaching in Esaan for three years and being able to speak Thai has become an invaluable survival tool.
 I also had an assistant in my current school but I found she’d often be daydreaming during classtime which would often ruin the flow of the lesson (constantly waited for her to translate and doing it badly.)
-Grading is still a ‘bang your head on the desk’ experience so I try to reward class participation and behavioural/general improvement during class whilst keeping the grading issue in… Read more »
+Grading is still a ‘bang your head on the desk’ experience so I try to reward class participation and behavioural/general improvement during class whilst keeping the grading issue in the background :)

 That’s what I have a problem with – being mislead.
 I much rather my information source (whether it be a forum or recruiters) give me the perks and the challenges and allow me to make an educated decision for myself instead of having a romanticized picture painted for which I am ill prepared and then crash and burn.
 That’s my inspiration behind posts like this.